Green Card – Permanent Residency

 Based in San Diego, Chula Vista and El Cajon, Immigration Lawyers at Law Offices of Hasbini specialize in immigrant and non-immigrant visa processing, U.S. permanent residence, green card, working visas, H-1B’s, business and investment visas, naturalization, corporate and business immigration, political asylum, as well as deportation and removal matters.

-San Diego immigration defense lawyer Habib Hasbini and his associates truly understand what it takes to get our clients the legal help they deserve.
+San Diego immigration lawyer Habib Hasbini and his associates truly understand what it takes to get our clients the legal help they deserve.
 By remaining open and honest with our clients, we are consistently able to provide the highest quality of care and service.
 We are familiar with the emotional investment clients make in the immigration process.

 San Diego immigration defense lawyer Habib Hasbini and his associates combine personal experience, knowledge of the immigration system, and extensive legal experience to provide the immigration services you need.